SainsburyWellcomeCentre/aeon_template/src/tutorials/workflow_01_camera.md

 #### `VideoController`

 Configures and controls a Harp [Camera Controller](https://github.com/harp-tech/device.cameracontroller) device.
-This device uses two PWM outputs as sources to trigger frame captures at one of two frequencies set in the properties of this group.
+This device uses two PWM outputs as sources to trigger frame captures at frequencies set in the properties of this group.

 - **Included Workflow**: `Aeon.Acquisition:CameraController.bonsai`